Many things might keep your cat from coming inside, and it’s worrying for your cat to stay outside more than usual.

 What To Do

-If another cat invades your feline’s territory, then there is a high chance that your cat won’t come inside.
+If another cat invades your feline’s territory, there is a high chance that your cat won’t come inside.

 What To Do

-Because of this, you need to investigate and find out if there is a new cat in the neighborhood.
+Investigate and find out if there is a new cat in the neighborhood.

-And if you’ve just acquired a new dog, the cat may be frightened, and that’s why it may be staying outside.
+Additionally, if you’ve just acquired a new dog, the cat may be frightened, and that’s why it may be staying outside.